-The table below sets forth the Grant Thornton fees related to the audits of our financial statements for the fiscal years ended December 31, 2021 and 2020 and the reviews of our financial statements for the quarterly periods within those fiscal years, and all other fees Grant Thornton has billed us for services rendered during the fiscal years ended December 31, 2021 and December 31, 2020, respectively:
+The table below sets forth the Grant Thornton fees related to the audits of our annual consolidated financial statements for the fiscal years ended December 31, 2023 and 2022, and the reviews of our quarterly consolidated financial statements for the quarterly periods within those fiscal years.
+No other fees were incurred.